 This learning community is available to entering Honors Students, Global Scholars and other students who want a challenging global-themed learning experience.
 It prepares students for the entrance to the Honors in the Major program and study abroad opportunity available to Global Scholars.
 Two semesters.

 This learning community is for students interested in majoring in Psychology, Social Work, and Sociology.
 Psychology, Social Work, and Sociology are uniquely compelling and exciting professions that can provide you with numerous opportunities for an impactful career.
 For example, you may decide to provide counseling services to persons in needs of ways to help themselves feel better about who they are as people, or you may decide to explore newer and innovative approaches to helping people that our society sometimes regards as "throw-away" people.
 These three fields are truly represent the very best of cutting-edge arenas, and your interest, input, and participation will help to ensure that these professions will remain at the forefront of efforts to transform the lives of many persons.
 Two semesters.

-This section of Freshman Seminar will examine advising, major, and career issues of interest to pre-nursing students.
+This learning community will examine advising, major, and career issues of interest to pre-nursing students.
 It prepares students to make realistic goals about becoming a nursing major.
 Two semesters.

 Designed for students who are looking for a major, this learning community helps students explore possible areas of study, discover more about themselves and their relationships with others, and develop multicultural competency.
 Two semester.

 STEM 1 is designed to show how integrated the STEM disciplines are for students who place in MATH 129 or higher and are interested in majoring in Biology, Biotechnology, Chemistry, Forensic Science, or 3+2 Chemical Engineering.
 A feature of this community will be hands-on applications and inquiry-based learning.
 Two semesters.